Reading Books to Babies

 - Sing nursery rhymes, make funny animal sounds, or bounce your baby on your knee — anything that shows that reading is fun.

 - Babies love — and learn from — repetition, so don't be afraid of reading the same books over and over.
-When you do, repeat the same emphasis each time as you would with a familiar song.
+When you do, emphasize the same words or phrases each time as you would with a familiar song.

 - As your baby gets older, encourage your little one to touch the book or hold sturdier vinyl, cloth, or board books.
 You don't want to encourage chewing on books, but by putting them in the mouth, your baby is learning about them, finding out how books feel and taste — and discovering that you can't eat them!